 Jeffreys Bay Surf Break

 Jeffreys Bay is among the best surfing waves on the African continent.
-The spot has many names: J-Bay, Jeffreys Bay, Jeffreysbaai, Jay Bay, and others.
+The spot has many names, including J-Bay, Jeffreys Bay, Jeffreysbaai, and Jay Bay.

-J-Bay contributed to the world’s champions and surf icons.
-So, people consider it a training ground for many generations of surfers.
+J-Bay has contributed to the world’s champions and surf icons, so people consider it a training ground for many generations of surfers.
 These surfers include Shaun Tomson, Mark Occhilupo, and Mark Price.

 Besides the excellent surfing conditions, the town of J-Bay is charming and lively.
 It has what it takes for a successful surf trip.
 Beginner surfers can easily find a surf school to learn the sport.